logpai/Drain3/README.md

     ]
 ```

-Now, Drain3 recognizes IP addresses in templates, for example with input such as:
+Now, Drain3 will recognize IP addresses in templates, for example with input such as:

 ```
 IP is 12.12.12.12
-{"change_type": "cluster_created", "cluster_id": "A0013", "cluster_size": 1, "template_mined": "IP is <IP>", "cluster_count": 13}
+{"change_type": "cluster_created", "cluster_id": 13, "cluster_size": 1, "template_mined": "IP is <IP>", "cluster_count": 13}
 ```

-Note: template parameters that do not match custom masking are output as `<*>`
+Note: template parameters that do not match any custom mask in the preliminary masking phase are replaced with `<*>`.

 ## Persistence